General Questions FAQs

-Vitamins and Supplements are intended to support a balanced diet.
+Vitamins and other Food Supplements are intended to support a balanced diet.
 This is required language on feed supplements since they cannot meet either the adult maintenance, or growth, and/or reproduction standards of a full and balanced diet required like dog and cat foods.
 The statement advises that the product, alone does not constitute a healthy diet but supplements a healthy diet.
-Products bearing this warning can be administered every day or as needed.
+Products bearing this statement can be administered every day or as needed.

 Storage instructions are printed on all PetNC labels.
 These items are best when stored in a dry cool space.
 Avoid storage locations over 86°F. Do not refrigerate pills as the humidity and condensation created could affect the integrity of the pill, softgel or capsule.
 It is wise to keep pet supplements in a cabinet at least 5 feet off the ground.
 Animals consider flavored supplements to be treats and will work hard at retrieving a bottle from a counter or a table, and given time, will eat them all.
 Do not wrap pet supplements as gifts and leave them under a Christmas tree or in a location where your pet can smell them.
 Accidental overconsumption of dietary supplements rarely result in pet fatalities, but can cause great discomfort like nausea, vomiting or diarrhea.